-Alaska King Eider hunting is the pinnacle of North American duck hunting experiences.
+Alaska King Eider hunting is the pinnacle of North American duck hunting experiences, and ours is hands-down the very best.
 King eider hunt is never easy, but these guides have the experience and the right locations for you get your true trophies of a lifetime.
-Hunt King Eiders in Alaska’s Pribilof Islands in the famous Bering Sea.
-For the dedicated waterfowler looking for the ultimate guided duck hunt in Alaska for trophy King Eiders, Harlequin, Long Tail Ducks (Old Squaw) and Scoters, this there’s no better option.
+Alaska’s Pribilof Islands in the famous Bering Sea is the most practical place on earth for king eider hunting.
+For the dedicated waterfowler looking for the ultimate guided duck hunt in Alaska for trophy King Eiders, Harlequin, Long Tail Ducks (Old Squaw) and Scoters, there’s no better option.
 With years experience on the water, and the right equipment to ensure a safe and successful hunt for sea ducks in one of the most extreme environments in the world, this is the King Eider Hunt for which the world waited.

 King Eider hunting is for the true adventurer who wants to hunt the most beautiful of all North American ducks.
 The Bering Sea is famous for its inhospitable weather and it usually lives up to its reputation during these late-season hunts.
 Think of it as King Eider ambiance.
-King Eiders are decoyed to large spreads and boat hunted when the weather permits.
-During very rough weather sea duck hunting is conducted from shore.
+King Eiders are decoyed to large lines of custom-made decoys behind boats when the weather permits.
+During very rough weather sea duck hunting is successfully conducted from shore.
 Expect to see flocks of King Eiders and the other sea ducks during your stay.

 Lodging is best-available and consists of a very comfortable duplex convenient to the hunting areas.
 Guests have a warm place to retreat between sea duck hunts.
 All meals are provide and are an Alaskan adventure in their own right.
 A hearty breakfast is the perfect way to start the morning followed by lunch that may sometimes be taken for the hunt.
 Dinner on the Bering Sea includes king crab fresh off the boat, as well as thick steaks and pork chops.